Bemidji State offers many ways to get financial assistance for college, from grants and employment to loans and scholarships.

 Financial aid funds are limited, so the earlier you can submit your FAFSA, the better!

 REMEMBER: the FAFSA must be completed each year in order for you to receive financial aid.
-The FAFSA is available each year starting on October 1.
+The FAFSA is available each year starting on October 1 for the upcoming academic year.

 The Financial Aid Office will send an email to your BSU student email account notifying you when your financial aid offer is available to view or print from your e-Services account.
 It is very important that you activate your student email account and check it regularly.
 Students have the ability to track the progress of their financial aid application and view their financial aid offer online.
 To access your financial aid information, log into the e-Services site.